 The Vocational Major is the replacement for the Intermediate and Senior VCAL and is a two-year program at Years 11 and 12.
-In 2025 the college will offer Year 11 Vocational Major and this will extend to Year 12 in 2025.
 Only students who enrol in the full program can chose this pathway.

 The Vocational Major will prepare students for a transition into apprenticeships, traineeships, further education and training.
 There can be university access through alternative entry programs, and it also provides direct access into the workforce.